 9. Install the gas tube and gas block along with the barrel.

 10. Install handguard.

 11. Insert bolt carrier group and charging handle.

 12. The completed AR10 upper receiver is now ready to be mated with the completed AR10 lower receiver.

 Build Your Own AR 10 With 80 Percent Arms

 Ready to build your own AR 10?
 We have all the AR10 components, parts and accessories you need to complete a new Ar10 build!
-Before you get started, make sure you have an Easy Jig Gen 3 and Freedom Jig Router so you can quickly mill out an 80% AR10 lower receiver along with any other mil-spec AR9 and AR15 lowers on the market that you may purchase in the future.
+Before you get started, make sure you have a compatible jig and Freedom Jig Router so you can quickly mill out an 80% AR10 lower receiver along with any other mil-spec AR9 and AR15 lowers on the market that you may purchase in the future.